andersondsl/payments-api/Readme.md

 ## Quick start

 1. Clone the repository with `git clone --depth=1 https://github.com/andersondsl/payments-api`
-2. Run `docker-compose up`, to spin up mongo container and a workspace for development
+2. Run `make build`, to spin up the containers, and `make down` to stop them.
-3. The server will be available at `http://localhost:3000/`.
+3. The server will be available at `http://localhost:3000/` and swagger docs at `http://localhost:8082/`

-## Docs
-1. To view Swagger docs, `cd ./swagger && docker-compose up`
-2. The server will be available at `http://localhost:8082/`.

 ## Routes
  All routes pass by the Authenctication Middlware, you always need to pass a basic authentication token